-Statement Delivered in the 110th Session of the IOM Council (November 27, by Amb Andisha.
+Statement delivered in the 110 th Session of the IOM Council (Nov 27, by Amb Andisha).

 Excellencies, ladies and gentlemen,